 Cruising World – Alerion Express 38

 When the Alerion Express 28 made its debut, it created the genre of the modern, elegant daysailer, designed to be easily rigged, simple to sail, and a breeze to put away at day’s end.
 Well, now her big sister, the Alerion Express 38, is ready to steal a few hearts.
 The boat is built by Pearson Composites, in Warren, Rhode Island, and was designed by the late Carl Schumacher and the builder’s design group.[Ed.
-Note: this article was published prior to the purchase of Pearson/Alerion Yachts by USWatercraft in 2012.]
+Note: this article was published prior to the purchase of Alerion Yachts in 2017.]

 On an early fall day on the Chesapeake, the 38 skipped right along close hauled at 5.7 knots in 8 knots of breeze and pushed close to 6 knots cracked off on a reach.
 Under power with the 40-horsepower Yanmar diesel and saildrive, top speed was about 8 knots.
 And the boat was nimble, easily spinning circles in less than its own length.